 As we age, the kinds of screenings we need and the frequency of those screenings evolves.
 Our gender, family history, preexisting conditions and lifestyle choices may make us more susceptible to certain types of cancer, so regular screenings should be a priority.

-|Schedule your screening mammogram|
+|Schedule your screening mammogram here.|

 |Colorectal||Age to begin screening: For average risk patients age 45||Discuss with physician type of screening test.
 After first screening, subsequent screenings are based on initial test results.|

 Age to begin screening: Shared decision making for men age 50-75